 - Explore and improve the ability of plants to enhance culinary enjoyment and human health (faculty list, research themes).

-- Improve the ability of plants in human environments to enhance aesthetic pleasure and well-being, and develop managed landscapes that are environmentally friendly and adaptable in a changing climate (faculty list, research themes).
+- Improve the ability of plants to enhance aesthetic pleasure and well-being, and develop managed landscapes that are environmentally friendly and adaptable in a changing climate (faculty list, research themes).

 A substantial number of SIPS faculty and senior researchers concentrate their activities on specific crop plants.
-Some of the ongoing research activities related to specific crops are highlighted on the Research by Crop page.
+Research activities related to specific crops are highlighted on the Research by Crop page.
 Major crops listed are: Apples, Biofuels (including willow and herbaceous sources), Cassava, Fruits and Berries, Grape, Maize, Ornamentals (including trees, turf, and flowers), Potato, Rice, Small Grains, Tomato, and Vegetables (including peppers, squash, bean, and brassica for specialty, fresh, and processing markets)

 Providing materials and resources for organic producers is an increasingly important part of the SIPS mission as market share for organic products continues to expand.
-Among the areas receiving greatest attention are breeding for disease resistance, optimizing strategies for disease prediction, suppression and management using organic methods, and communication of research findings to students and stakeholders.
+Areas receiving attention include breeding for disease resistance, optimizing strategies for disease prediction, suppression and management using organic methods, and communication of research findings to students and stakeholders.